Instructor of Viticulture and Enology

 Dr. Cain Hickey

-Cain has worked in the grape and wine industry and been involved in viticulture research and extension since 2007, when employed at the Penn State Lake Erie Regional Grape Research and Extension Center in North East, PA.
+Cain is the Viticulture Extension Educator at Penn State.
+He has worked in the grape and wine industry and been involved in viticulture research and extension since 2007, when employed at the Penn State Lake Erie Regional Grape Research and Extension Center in North East, PA.
 After graduating with a BS in Horticulture Science from Penn State in 2009, Cain began his graduate studies at Virginia Tech.
 He earned his MSc in 2012 and PhD in 2016, focusing on applied research in several viticulture areas, including irrigation management, cover crop and rootstock use, and canopy and fruit-zone management.
 He has presented his research at several academic and industry conferences, and has delivered several presentations at extension workshops.

 In addition to his research and extension experience, Cain has guest-lectured for several university-sanctioned courses, and developed three class modules for an on-line viticulture course offered through Virginia Tech.
-Cain is currently working to solve regional vineyard management issues in Georgia through his extension and research appointment.
+Cain is currently working to solve vineyard management issues in Pennsylvania through his extension appointment.

 Working in wineries since 1971, Michael made his first wine in the family cellar in 1974.
 He has made wine every year since, including two vintages in Burgundy and one in the Hunter Valley, Australia.
 Suffering from a degree in Viticulture and Enology from UC Davis, he found solace amongst the vines of NovaVine Nursery and the barrels of Hanzell in Sonoma.
 Previously, he had been 19 years at Domaine Chandon.
 Currently, he is a fermentation specialist for Scott Laboratories.